Accreditation Statements

 EthicalMedTech is a platform, supported by MedTech Europe, dedicated to ethics and compliance projects in the European MedTech industry.

-WORLDSymposium has been found to be Compliant in accordance with the principles and standards set out in the MedTech Europe Code of Ethical Business Practice.
-This decision is posted on www.ethicalmedtech.eu.
+WORLDSymposium 2021, 2022, 2023, 2024 and 2025 were also found to be compliant in accordance with the principles and standards set out in the MedTech Europe Code of Ethical Business Practice.

-Genetic Counselors must complete an online Evaluation, instructions will be provided in the mobile app.
+Genetic Counselors must complete an online evaluation.
+Instructions will be provided in the mobile app.
 The online evaluation should be completed within 2 weeks post-conference, and must include your NSGC number.
-Please note, you are required to pay the NSGC Fee of $25 at the time of registration in order to obtain NSGC Credit; if you did not pay the fee, you may not receive the NSGC CEU Credits.
+Please note, you are required to pay the NSGC Fee of $35 at the time of registration in order to obtain NSGC Credit; if you did not pay the fee, you may not receive the NSGC CEU Credits.
 Upon completion of the online Evaluation, you will receive a Certificate of Completion.
 The official Certificate of Credit will come directly from NSGC.
-If you have any questions, email Angela Meader at: angela@worldsymposia.org.
+If you have any questions, contact Angela Meader at: angela@worldsymposia.org.

 Target Audience: